How to Fix Error 38 on Bosch HII8057U (Induction Range)

 What does Error 38 mean on my Bosch HII8057U?

 Error 38 indicates a fault with the induction coil or its control board connection.
-It typically means the range has detected an overheating or communication failure within the cooking zone electronics.
+It typically signifies that the range has detected an overheating or communication failure within the cooking zone electronics.

 Can I reset Error 38 without calling a technician?

-Yes, start by powering the range off at the circuit breaker for 60 seconds, then restore power.
+Yes, you can start by powering the range off at the circuit breaker for 60 seconds, then restore power.
 If the error returns immediately, a hardware fault likely requires professional inspection.

 Is it safe to keep using my range while Error 38 is displayed?